ceph/ceph/doc/man/8/rados.rst

   object size is 4 MB, and the default number of simulated threads (parallel writes) is 16.
 The *--run-name <label>* option is useful for benchmarking a workload test from multiple clients.
 The *<label>* is an arbitrary object name.
+It is "benchmark_last_metadata" by default, and is used as the underlying object name for "read" and "write" ops.
   Note: -b *objsize* option is valid only in *write* mode.

 :command:`cleanup`